 Are you interested in the outdoors, science, sports, being creative, or healthy living?

 Undergraduate students in the Department of Plant Sciences are part of the Herbert College of Agriculture.
-Learn about admissions, visiting with us, jobs and internships (page coming soon), Plant Sciences scholarships, and Herbert student life.
+Learn about admissions, scheduling a visit, taking a self-guided tour, scholarships, and Herbert student life.

-Please do not hesitate to contact your advisor, a faculty member, Undergraduate Coordinator Andy Pulte, Administrative Assistant for Student Records Sandy Kitts, or me if you have any questions, need guidance, or have suggestions.
-We welcome input on ways to strengthen this experience for future students.
-I have an open door policy.
-My office is in Room 358 Plant Biotechnology Building.
+Please do not hesitate to contact your advisor, a faculty member, Undergraduate Coordinator Andy Pulte, or Administrative Assistant for Student Records Sandy Kitts if you have any questions, need guidance, or have suggestions.

 Explore Our Concentrations